SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 Typos will make the difference between code working or breaking.
 So ensure your code is clean and consistent when you are working in your pen.

 There are thousands of HTML tags - the key ones are 6 h-tags for headings.
-Search engines will rank a `h1` tag the highest in terms of importance and `h6` the lowest.
-The semantic tags lare self-explanatory.
+Search engines will rank a `h1` tag the highest in terms of importance and `h6` the lowest and they are a fundamental part of coding for the frontend of a web application.

+If you have not read [Part 2 of Learning to Code](https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part2-what-coding-languages-to-learn/), I briefly outline the difference between learning to code for frontend web and mobile applications is vs. learning to code for the backend of an app.

+The semantic tags listed below are self-explanatory.
+A more detailed understanding can be found in the [Mozilla docs on semantic HTML](https://developer.mozilla.org/en-US/curriculum/core/semantic-html/).

 ```HTML
 <body></body>